-When Alexa stormed the scene back in November 2014, we had no idea just how widespread this digital assistant would become or the extent to which voice control would penetrate home automation.
+When Alexa stormed the scene back in November 2014, we had no idea just how widespread this voice assistant would become or the extent to which voice control would penetrate home automation.

 Before we serve up those handy hints, why should you bother linking Alexa with your other devices in the first place?